rhul-compsoc/tito-integration-hackaway/README.md

 `TEST` flag to create compile the tests.
 With the tests you can run the `tito-integration-hackaway-tests` executable or `make coverage` to execute them.

+## Tests
+To run the tests it is recommended to not use the live tokens, and in fact use another event which has no consequences if things go wrong.

+## Future Maintainers
+I am not sorry for using C++, I was told by someone that it is far more readable than ANSI C so I took their advice and ++'ed my C.